 For users in the UK, US and Europe, Xiaomi offers mobile phones with specifications several notches above what you'll get for the same money over here.
 If you want the best-value phone, you're in the right place.
 Also see: Best Xiaomi Deals

 The Xiaomi line-up is often criticised for being confusing.
 Xiaomi has recently taken the decision to spin off its budget Redmi brand, which is now headed up by ex-Gionee president Wu Leibing.
 By separating the two it can make both better.
-On 10 January it announced its first device, the Redmi Note 7, with a staggering 48Mp camera and high-capacity 4000mAh battery.
-It has since announced the Redmi Note 7 Pro and Redmi 7, though none of these budget phones has yet been made available in the UK (we're expecting an imminent launch).
+In January it announced its first device, the Redmi Note 7, with a staggering 48Mp camera and high-capacity 4000mAh battery.
+It has since announced the Redmi Note 7 Pro and Redmi 7, and all but the Pro have recently made their way to the UK.

 This isn't as odd as it might sound when you consider that Xiaomi has an enormous ecosystem of devices, with many independent companies producing products that are sold under the Xiaomi brand.